-Dr. Barbara Rothermel, Lynchburg College museum studies professor and director of the Daura Gallery, recently presented research at the 15th annual University Museum and Collections Conference of the International Council of Museums.
+Dr. Barbara Rothermel, University of Lynchburg museum studies professor and director of the Daura Gallery, recently presented research at the 15th annual University Museum and Collections Conference of the International Council of Museums.

 Dr. Rothermel presented “A Formidable Forum: University Museums Embrace Controversy,” a talk that examined the way a college art exhibition can motivate thought, debate, critique, and conversation about difficult subjects.